 While you can send your views to the inquiry directly, if we are already acting for you it is important that we are aware of your views.
 Our role is to present the views of our clients to the inquiry and to make sure that those views are heard.
 We will present both the individual issues raised by our clients and collective issues that apply to everyone we act for.
 We cannot, of course, take account of a view that we are not aware of.

 The length of the Infected Blood Inquiry will depend on precisely what it covers and it may be extended over time.
-We are currently working on an estimate of approximately three to four years.
+We are currently working on an estimate of approximately five to six years.